ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 - `-n`: Inserts a line number at the top of each line (default).
 - `-N`: No line number is inserted.

-The following shows that line numbers are inserted at the beginning of lines.
+The following shows that the line numbers are inserted at the beginning of each line.

     $cat src/sample.src.md
       ... ...